Harshbh7/college/README.md

 ## 🚀 Overview

-This platform empowers students, teachers, and administrators with:
+Empowering educators and students with:

 - 🔹 Real-time chat for seamless communication
 - 🔹 Smart, location-aware attendance system